mszep/pandoc_resume/resume.md

 ### Maxwell Health (Boston, MA)
 **Infrastructure Engineer**; 8/2016 — Present

-  * Lead project to use terraform to architect infrastructure on AWS
+  * Lead project to use terraform to architect infrastructure on AWS, allowing for disaster recovery and easier deployment
-  * Migrate services into kubernetes
+  * Migrate services from elasticbeanstalk and legacy systems into kubernetes
-  * Deploy new services to kubernetes using helm
+  * Deploy new services in Docker onto kubernetes using helm
   * Assist in architecture of microservices and best practices
   * Maintain highly available SaaS application in a 24x7 environment